jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Income: default position
 (2) For the income year in which the entering partner acquires the livestock, the entering partner has income equal to the amount of loss described in subsection (4), unless they choose to apply subsection (3) in the return of income for the income year.
 Income: election to spread
-(3) If the entering partner chooses, for the income year in which the entering partner acquires the livestock, and in each of the following 4 years, the entering partner has income calculated using the following formula:loss5.
+(3) If the entering partner chooses, for the income year in which the entering partner acquires the livestock, and in each of the following 4 years, the entering partner has income calculated using the following formula: loss 5.
 Definition of item in formula
 (4) In the formula, loss is the net loss that the exiting partner has from the disposal of their partner’s interests in livestock, ignoring other transactions.